WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`fs.s3a.block.size`** (default `32M`): Defines the maximum size of blocks during file transfer.
 Use the suffix `K`, `M`, `G`, `T` or `P` to scale the value in Kilobytes, Megabytes, Gigabytes, Terabytes or Petabytes respectively.
 * **`fs.s3a.buffer.dir`** (default `tmp`): Defines the directory used by [disk buffering](#upload-buffering).

+You can additionally find a list of S3A properties in the [S3A documentation](https://hadoop.apache.org/docs/r3.2.1/hadoop-aws/tools/hadoop-aws/index.html).

 #### Example

 ```text